 5. You will pass three roads on your left and just after the third is the Prince Kuhio Park on the right and the small PK’s beach on your left.
 Keep going and just past the Kuhio Shores Condos and Prince Kuhio condos is Lawa’i Beach, right in front of the Beach House Restaurant.
 The parking is on the right across the street from the beach.

-There are restrooms, drinking water, showers, and some shade in the park by the restaurant.
+There are restrooms, drinking water, showers, a shave ice and snack shack, a payphone, and some shade in the park by the restaurant.

 Know Your Fishes